Feeling Arizona - The Philadelphia Sunday Sun

 In what was probably the ugliest NFC Championship game in recent memory, the Philadelphia Eagles came away with a physical 31-7 victory to advance to their second Super Bowl in six years.

-The Birds will take on the Kansas City Chiefs and former coach Andy Reid in Super Bowl LVII at University of Phoenix Stadium in Glendale, Ariz.
-On February 12.
+The Birds will take on the Kansas City Chiefs and former coach Andy Reid in Super Bowl LVII at the University of Phoenix Stadium in Glendale, Arizona on February 12.
 This will be the third trip to the championship in four years for the Chiefs, who defeated the Cincinnati Bengals 23-20.

 This year’s Super Bowl will be the first time that two African American quarterbacks will face each other for the NFL Championship.

-In a matchup of two of the NFL’s best defenses, it was the Eagles defense that drew first blood.
-On San Francisco’s first drive of the game, Eagles linebacker Hassan Reddick not only sacked 49ers quarterback Brock Purdy he also stripped the ball at midfield.
-I
+In a matchup of two of the NFL’s best defenses, it was the Eagles’ defense that drew first blood.
+On San Francisco’s first drive of the game, Eagles linebacker Haason Reddick not only sacked 49ers quarterback Brock Purdy, he also stripped the ball at midfield.

 “I just want to go out there early and set the tone, get the defense riled up and get them going,” Reddick said.
 “That’s how we’ve been all year.
 Even if I don’t set the tone.
 If somebody else sets the tone, we just follow suit.”